sofa-framework/sofa/applications/plugins/SofaSceneAssist/README.md

 The Python Scene Language for Sofa
 ===========
-The Python Scene Language mix advantage of XML and PyScn in a single and powerful framework.
+The Python Scene Language (PSL) mixes the advantages of *XML* and *pyscn* in an unified and powerfull framework.
-It features:
+PSL features:
-- structural and descriptive scenes (as XML scene)
+- descriptive scenes (as XML)
-- programable and dynamic fragment (with embeded Python)
+- programable fragments (with embeded Python)
-- scene templates (customisable dynamic element that can be reused and instantiated)
+- scene templates (customisable dynamic element that can instantiated)
-- templates libraries (for scene element reuse and sharing)
+- libraries (for scene elements reuse and sharing)
-- explicit aliasing (to simplify scene writing)
+- explicit aliasing (to simplify scene writing).

-And it can be loaded & saved in a consistant way.
+And, compared to Python, it preserve scene structure when it is loaded & saved.

-To give you a taste of the language here is a small scene that import a library of scene element (here our SoftRobotActuator library) and instantiate a PneuNets actuator from it.
-It also create several dynamic node...just to show the syntax:
+To give you a taste of the language in its JSON flavor here is a small scene in which we import the SoftRobotActuator library.
+This library contains templates, on of them is the PneuNets actuator.
+Once imported, the template is then instanciated in the scene.
 ```hjson
 Node {
 	name : "myNameIsRoot"